tkurze/exchangelib/docs/index.md

 ```

 When the server sends a push notification, the POST data contains a
-'SendNotification' XML document.
-You can use exchangelib in the callback URL
+`SendNotification` XML document.
+You can use this package in the callback URL
 implementation to parse this data.
 Here's a short example of a Flask app that
 handles these documents:
 ```python